WSLockhart/WSLockhart.github.io/film.md

 ---

-You can now watch *The Surrounding Game* on these platforms!
+You can now watch *The Surrounding Game* on these platforms:

 [iTunes](https://tinyurl.com/TheSurroundingGameiTunes) | [Amazon](https://tinyurl.com/SurroundingGameAMZ) | [Google Play](https://tinyurl.com/SurroundingGameGP) | [Vimeo](https://vimeo.com/ondemand/thesurroundinggame) | [Vudu](https://www.vudu.com/content/movies/details/The-Surrounding-Game/944819) | [Steam](https://store.steampowered.com/app/854240/The_Surrounding_Game/)

 plus of course on our main website [surroundinggamemovie.com](https://www.surroundinggamemovie.com/).
+The film has been translated into over a dozen languages!

+For DVD/Blu-ray, merchandise, and even beginner Go sets, check out our webstore: [surroundinggame.com](https://www.surroundinggame.com/).

-There are also 30 minutes of *bonus material and deleted scenes*, only avaliable on our site and on Vimeo.
+There is also 30 minutes of *bonus material and deleted scenes*, only avaliable on our site and on Vimeo, or on the physical discs.
+These scenes are a lot of fun so I encourage you to check them out.